Allenpandas/Allenpandas/README.md

 ### Hi there 👋 I'm [Yalun Wu](https://github.com/Allenpandas)!
 You can also call me Allenpandas🐼.

 I am a first-year Ph.D. student in the School of Computer and Information Techonoly at [Beijing Jiaotong University](https://en.bjtu.edu.cn/).
-I work with Prof.Zhen Han, Prof.WenJia Niu and Dr.Endong Tong in THETA Lab (THorough Evaluation on Threats of Artificial Intelligence, THETA Lab).
+I am affiliated with THETA Lab (THorough Evaluation on Threats of Artificial Intelligence) and collaborate closely with Prof. Zhen Han, Prof. WenJia Niu, and Dr. Endong Tong.

-My research interests are in the intersection of artificial intelligence and security, including but not limited to reinforcement learning security and privacy protection.
-I am interested in exploring the vulnerabilities of machine learning systems and developing robust versions of them.
+My primary research interests lie at the intersection of artificial intelligence and security, with a specific focus on reinforcement learning security and privacy protection.
+I am particularly intrigued by uncovering vulnerabilities within machine learning systems and developing robust alternatives to mitigate potential risks.

-I received the Master’s degree in software engineering from Beijing Jiaotong Univeresity in 2022.
-My postgraduate research advisor is Dr.Endong Tong, and my postgraduate research interests are reinforcement learning and Webshell detection.
+I hold a Master's degree in software engineering, which I obtained from Beijing Jiaotong University in 2022.
+During my postgraduate studies, I had the privilege of working under the guidance of Dr. Endong Tong, exploring topics related to reinforcement learning and Webshell detection.

-Advertisement: If you are interested in a position (e.g. intern, Master’s, PhD, etc.) in our lab, please send me an email with your impressive self-introduction and materials like CV, transcript, etc. I will be happy to recommend you to my advisor if there is a good match.
-Thanks!
+If you are interested in joining our lab, whether as an intern, Master's student, Ph.D. candidate, or in any other capacity, please feel free to reach out to me via email.
+Kindly provide a compelling self-introduction along with supporting materials such as your CV and transcript.
+If there is a strong alignment between your profile and our research endeavors, I would be delighted to recommend you to my advisor.
+Thank you for considering this opportunity!

 <p align="center">